Azure/ai-hub/docs/fsiAOAI.md

 |:----------------------|:------------|--------|--------------|
 | Secure and Compliant Generative AI on Azure | Secure and Compliant Generative AI, aligned with the prescriptive guidance for FSI Landing Zones, ensuring a secure and compliant Azure Open AI workload composition into the landing zones |[![Deploy To Microsoft Cloud](./deploytomicrosoftcloud.svg)](https://aka.ms/DeploySecureGenAI) | [User Guide](./fsiAOAI.md)

-## What is Secure and Compliant Generative AI on Azure?
+## What is secure and compliant Generative AI hub on Azure?

 Azure Open AI provides powerful, generative AI capabilities that organizations can access securely over a private network, use their own customer-managed keys to encrypt the data, and enable sophisitcated monitoring and observability of their AI workloads, while managing authentication and authorization centrally.
 This reference implementation provides a secure and compliant deployment of Azure Open AI, and the recommended configuration is aligned with the recommended Azure policies provided by FSI Landing Zones for the Azure services in this workload composition.